Therapy Type: Small Molecule (timeline)

 Approved for: Cutaneous T-cell Lymphoma in US

-This retinoid drug is FDA and EMA-approved to treat T cell lymphoma of the skin.
+This retinoid drug is approved by the FDA and EMA to treat T cell lymphoma of the skin.
 It is an agonist of a nuclear transcription factor called retinoid X receptor, which forms heterodimers with peroxisome proliferator-activated receptor γ (PPARγ) or liver X receptors (LXRs) to aid in the formation of ApoE lipoprotein particles.
 In 2012, bexarotene was reported to rapidly increase brain ApoE concentration, reduce interstitial fluid Aβ levels and amyloid deposition, and reverse cognitive deficits in APP/PS1 mouse models (Feb 2012 news).
-Subsequent studies, using the same or different rodent models and outcome measures, replicated only portions of the original findings (May 2013 news; Laclaire et al., 2013; O'Hare et al., 2016).
+Subsequent studies, using the same or different rodent models and outcome measures, replicated only portions of the original findings (May 2013 news; Laclair et al., 2013; O'Hare et al., 2016).
 Other preclinical studies have implicated bexarotene in ApoE lipidation, reported ApoE isoform-specific effects, or postulated that bexarotene dampens network hyperexcitability (May 2014 news; Sep 2014 news; Bomben et al., 2014).

 For all bexarotene Alzheimer trials, see clinicaltrials.gov.